On land that harbors eternity,

 Great Temple of Abu Simbel / Small Temple of Abu Simbel

-A massive rock-cut temple complex built by Ramesses II.
-It consists of the iconic Great Temple fronted by four colossal seated statues and the Small Temple dedicated to Queen Nefertari.
-This world-famous site was relocated in the 1960s during the construction of the Aswan High Dam, and its intricate interior wall paintings are also a highlight.
+A massive rock-cut temple complex built by Ramses II.
+It consists of the great temple, symbolized by four colossal seated statues at the entrance, and the small temple dedicated to Queen Nefertari.
+This world-famous site was relocated in the 1960s due to the construction of the Aswan High Dam, and its intricate interior wall paintings are also highlights.

 [Japanese Guide]

-After sightseeing, transfer by private car to Aswan.
+After the tour, travel by private vehicle back to Aswan.

 [English Assistant]